 Although new mobiles and MP3 players support almost all standard audio formats, old devices may not be able to play AAC or M4A formats.
 Moreover, at times, we get files from different voice recorders which do not play on our Windows computer as well as our mobile phones.
 To solve this problem, a freeware called MediaHuman Audio Converter can help you, as it can convert multiple audios in bulk without losing quality.
 It also supports iTunes if you have it installed on your computer to access Apple devices.

-MediaHuman Audio Converter
+MediaHuman Audio Converter for Windows PC

 MediaHuman Audio Converter is a very simple audio converter.
 The strength of this free tool is that it can batch convert multiple files to a particular format at once.
 That means, if you have forty files to convert, you can convert them at once.